 Am I being overly paranoid?
 Probably.
 But if I don’t have any lye in the house, there won’t be any spills, nobody will get chemical burns…you get the picture.
 I’ll sleep better at night.

 The secret to making soap without lye is called melt-and-pour soapmaking.
 With this technique, the lye work is already done and all that’s left is the fun part–crafting your own unique varieties of soap!

 Soap base is your raw material.
-There are all different kinds–some contain glycerine, some goats’ milk, some aloe vera.
-Shop around and find the kind you like best.
-(This is the one I use.)
+There are all different kinds–some contain olive oil, some use goats’ milk, some contain aloe vera.
+Here are reviews of the top six soap bases and what types of skin they are best for.

 Next, think about the qualities and/or fragrance you’d like your soap to have.
 Between herbs and essential oils, the possibilities are endless.
 Here are some combinations I like:

 - Ground cinnamon and wild orange essential oil

 - Oatmeal (powdered in blender) and honey